 If a picture is worth a thousand words, then the many photos of “caravans” of thousands … Read More ➡

-On June 16, Bernadine Bell, former treasurer of International Alliance of Theatrical Stage Employees Local 757, was charged in U.S. District Court for the Eastern District of Michigan with an information count of embezzling roughly $73,000 in funds from the Detroit union.
-The charge follows a joint probe by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡
+On June 12, Jennifer Conway, former vice president of American Federation of State, County and Municipal Employees Local 727D, was charged in Dunn County, Wisconsin Circuit Court with one count of misdemeanor theft in the sum of $250.
+The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On June 22, John McCain, former secretary-treasurer of National Association of Letter Carriers Branch 2016, pleaded guilty in U.S. District Court for the Eastern District of Missouri to one count of embezzling $30,948 in funds from the Poplar Bluff-based union.
-McCain had been indicted in January following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On June 10, Bud Sherwood, former secretary-treasurer of Transportation Communications Union (TCU) Lodge 6546, pleaded guilty in U.S. District Court for the Northern District of Ohio to one count of embezzlement of funds in the sum of $10,813 from the Bellevue (near Sandusky) union, which represents railroad and other transportation employees.
+TCU is an affiliate of the International Association of Machinists.
+Sherwood had been charged last month following a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡